-In all truthfulness the answer to this question is going to come down to your definition of “worth".
-Dentist graduating 20 years ago could come out of school with $60k of debt and get it paid down in a reasonable amount of time and begin saving.
-Now days you are looking at between $200k to $550k on top of your college loans.
-At a 7.1% interest rate this begins growing rapidly.
+In all truthfulness, the answer to this question is going to come down to your definition of “worth”.
+A dentist graduating 20 years ago could come out of school with $60k of debt and get it paid down in a reasonable amount of time and begin saving.
+Nowadays, you are looking at between $200k to $550k on top of your college loans.
+At a 7.1% interest rate, this begins growing rapidly.
 Payments ranging from about $1k to $3k+ a month can be daunting and overwhelming for some.

-Despite the satisfaction resulting from patient care, “worth it” also means being able to provide a comfortable life style for my family.
+Despite the satisfaction resulting from patient care, “worth it” also means being able to provide a comfortable lifestyle for my family.
 Financial rewards (AKA the paycheck) and of course time are both very important.
-Having only been out of school for just under a year this aspect will be something that continues to change througout my career.
-However, even at this very early stage my family lives comfortably.
+Having only been out of school for just under a year this aspect will be something that continues to change throughout my career.
+However, even at this very early stage, my family lives comfortably.
 I am able to spend time with my wife and kids.
 I am able to treat them to experiences that take many households years to obtain.
 In addition, I am able to give to those in need without feeling like I am strapped for cash.
-Despite the large monthly loan payments I am happy with the financial rewards that my carear offers.
+Despite the large monthly loan payments, I am happy with the financial rewards that my career offers.